Decentralidia/Rebuttal/Readme.md

 <h1>Reviewr 2</h1>

 We thank you for your valuable comments on our submission “User Voices, Platform Choices: Social Media Policy Puzzle with Decentralization Salt”.
 We addressed your concerns in the following by iterating on your questions and providing corresponding response to them.
+We aim to thoroughly comprehend your questions and concerns and address them to the best of our ability in the following responses.
+Nevertheless, if you have any additional concerns or questions, please feel free to ask without hesitation.

 <hr>